When you make a habit of acknowledging others, you naturally increase their engagement

 In general, we don’t tend to acknowledge great things about ourselves to ourselves, or even to others.
 Why is that?

 I believe it’s because we’ve been raised in a society that tells us to not “brag” about ourselves.
 We’ve been taught that humility is a virtue [not that it isn’t] and that if we expect others to like and accept us, we must be modest and humble.
 This philosophy is extremely prevalent within the Latino culture.
-Growing up I heard the phrase, “No sea creida” over and over again from teachers, parents, family, and even friends.
+Growing up I heard the phrase, “No sea creida” repeatedly from teachers, Latino parents, family, and even friends.
 Unfortunately, this phrase can easily be translated into “Don’t believe in yourself” and I think in some ways that is the message many of us ended up with.

 In our recruiting practice, we witness this phenomenon regularly when interviewing candidates for positions at all levels, from entry to executive.
 When it comes to the question, “Tell me what your top 3 strengths are,” too few know how to answer it powerfully.